TheThingsNetwork/docs/_content/devices/uno/quick-start.md

     Battery: 3223
     AppEUI: 70B3D57EF000001C
     DevEUI: 0004A30B001B7AD2
+    Band: 868
     Data Rate: 5
     RX Delay 1: 1000
     RX Delay 2: 2000
+    Total airtime: 0.00 s
     ```

     Use the first `EUI` value to register your device.

-> Next time you need the Device EUI of a device, simply select **File > Examples > TheThingsNetwork > [DeviceInfo](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples/DeviceInfo/DeviceInfo.ino)** and upload this sketch that will call `ttn.showStatus()` every 10 seconds from `loop()`.
+> Next time you need the Device EUI of a device, simply select **File > Examples > TheThingsNetwork > [DeviceInfo](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples/DeviceInfo/DeviceInfo.ino)**, only set the frequency plan and upload this sketch which will call `ttn.showStatus()` every 10 seconds.

-🎉 You have connected your device, written your first sketch, uploaded it to your device and retrieved its logs!
+🎉 You have connected your device, written your first sketch, uploaded it to your device and monitored your device logs to retrieve its Device EUI.

 ## Create an Account
 To register your device you'll need a The Things Network account.

 1. Go to [preview.account.thethingsnetwork.org](https://preview.account.thethingsnetwork.org) and click [create an account](https://preview.account.thethingsnetwork.org/register).

+    You will receive an email to confirm your email address.
+You have 24 hours to do so, so let's now wait for that and carry on! 🚀

-    > You can change all of this, including e-mail address and username later via your [Profile](https://preview.account.thethingsnetwork.org/users/profile).
+    > You can change all but your username later via your [Profile](https://preview.account.thethingsnetwork.org/users/profile).

-2. Check your mailbox to validate your e-mail address.
-3. Go to [preview.console.thethingsnetwork.org](http://preview.console.thethingsnetwork.org) and log in.
+2. Select [Console](https://preview.console.thethingsnetwork.org) from the top menu.
-4. From the top right menu, select [Settings](https://preview.console.thethingsnetwork.org/settings) and change the default (handler) region if the one currently selected is not near where you'll be deploying your devices.
+3. From the top right menu, select your name and then [Settings](https://preview.console.thethingsnetwork.org/settings) from the dropdown menu to change the default Handler if the one currently selected is not where you'll be deploying most of your devices.

 ## Add an Application
 Devices need to be registered with an application to communicate with.
 Let's add one.